prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### How to enter the Go Challenge?

 * Read the **Challenge Rules** below.
 By participating in this challenge, you agree to be bound by the Challenge Rules.
-* Create a zip of your Go source code and send the zip file to **gochallenge [at] joshsoftware.com by the 15th of the month (midnight IST, 11:30 AM PDT)**.
+* Create a zip of your Go source code and send the zip file to **gochallenge [at] joshsoftware.com by the 15th of March 2015 (midnight IST, 11:30 AM PDT)**.
 No new solutions will be accepted after that.
-In the email mention **your full name, country of residence, and twitter id**.
+In the email mention **your full name, country of residence, and twitter id (if any)**.
+We are accepting anonymous submissions and will evaluate them too but then these participants are not eligible for the prizes.
 We will give your zip file to the evaluation team. **Note**: Avoid sharing your code with anyone else; if your solution becomes available to the general public it might impact evaluation of your submission.

 #### How will the challenge be evaluated?